jhanarato/bitnami_nginx_issue/README.md

 So the `/certs` directory is writable by the user and group owner in the first instance and owner only in the second.

+In both cases the user owner and group owner are root.

 The nginx service runs as uid 1001.
 The backend service runs as uid 0, root.

+Both run as group root

 # `nginx` service makes `/certs` writeable